Add Spring support to existing project

 Spring allows you to map specific contexts or beans to different profiles, for example, test or production.
 This way, you can activate different profiles in different environments.

-If you have defined at least one profile in your project, IntelliJ IDEA will show a special panel on top of the editor.
+If you have defined at least one profile in your project, IntelliJ IDEA will show a special panel on top of the editor in configuration bean files.
 You can use this panel to view the current profile name and change active profiles.

 Click Change Profiles on the panel.